Carli Lloyd: Early life

-Born to Stephen and Pamela Lloyd, Carli was raised in Delran Township, a suburban community located in South Jersey about 20 minutes northeast of Philadelphia.
-Lloyd began playing soccer at age five.
-Of her exposure to soccer at a young age, Lloyd's mother, Pamela said, "At that age, it was coed, and Carli was hanging with the boys.
-She always loved it and showed a lot of ability from an early age, but she also has always worked hard."
-Lloyd has a brother, Stephen, and a sister, Ashley.
-Lloyd attended the opening U.S. match of the 1999 FIFA Women's World Cup, which inspired her to play for the national team.
+Born to Stephen and Pamela Lloyd, Carli was raised in Delran Township, a suburban community in New Jersey.
+She has a brother, Stephen, and a sister, Ashley.
+She began playing soccer at age five.
+At age 17, she attended the opening U.S. match of the 1999 FIFA Women's World Cup at nearby Giants Stadium, which inspired her to play for the national team.

+High school career

-Lloyd attended Delran High School from 1997 to 2000 where she played soccer under the tutelage of the late Rudy "The Red Baron" Klobach.
+Lloyd attended Delran High School from 1997 to 2001, where she played soccer under the tutelage of Rudy Klobach.
 As a high school athlete, she was known for her exceptional ball control and skill at distributing the ball from the midfield.
 During her senior year, she scored 26 goals and served eight assists while captaining her team to an 18–3 record.
-The Philadelphia Inquirer twice-named her Girls' High School Player of the Year in 1999 and 2000.
+The Philadelphia Inquirer named her Girls' High School Player of the Year in 1999 and 2000.
 She was named to the Star-Ledger All-State First Team twice and received 1999 and 2000 Parade All-American honors.
 In 2000, she was named the Courier-Post Player of the Year and the South Jersey Soccer Coaches Association (SJSCA) Midfielder of the Year.

-Rutgers Scarlet Knights, 2001–2004

-Lloyd attended Rutgers University from 2001 to 2004 and played for the Scarlet Knights women's soccer team under head coach Glenn Crooks.
-She was named First-Team All-Big East for four straight years – the first athlete at Rutgers to do so.
-She ended her collegiate career as the school's all-time leader in points (117), goals (50), and shots.
+While in high school, Lloyd also played for the semi-professional W-League teams Central Jersey Splash (1999), New Brunswick Power (2000), and South Jersey Banshees (2001).